Local Attorneys. Trusted Experience.

 Once all property has been identified and categorized as separate, marital or both, you and your spouse will need to reach an agreement on how to divide the total, as well as specifics.
 If you do not agree and the case goes before a judge, neither of you will likely be satisfied with the outcome.
 If possible, arrive at your own property division agreement through negotiations or mediation.

-We Will Take The Mystery Out Of Your Property Division Tasks
+We Will Take The Mystery Out of Your Property Division Tasks

-In all phases of property division before divorce hearings take place, our divorce lawyers help clients in Hampton Roads and Southeastern Virginia focus on what matters most to each of them.
+In all phases of property division before divorce hearings take place, our divorce lawyers help clients in Hampton Roads and southeastern Virginia focus on what matters most to each of them.

-To get started on the property division part of your divorce, call us at 757-742-6115 or send an email inquiry.
+To get started on the property division part of your divorce, call us at 757-659-9195 or send an email inquiry.